tedsluis/kubernetes-via-kubeadm/README.md

 monitoring-grafana     ClusterIP   10.102.178.122   <none>        80/TCP          10m
 monitoring-influxdb    ClusterIP   10.103.66.221    <none>        8086/TCP        12m
 ```
-The Dashboard has been exposed on port 30120 (HTTPS).
+In this case the Dashboard is exposed on port 30120 (HTTPS).
 It is accessible from a web browser at: https://nuc.bachstraat20:30120
 Continue below to create credentieels to login to the kubernetes-dashboard.

 ### Create an admin user